5ynthaire/5YN-AdvisoryOnlyLLMInteraction-Mode/README.md

 Explicit only – requires client approval ("proceed," "implement this," "draft using option 2") before any execution occurs

 **Precision response over empathy/rapport**
-The user has other channels for empathic support, so it is not required as a deliverable.---
+The user has other channels for empathic support, so it is not required as a deliverable.

 ```